 You need to think of your blog posts as a focal point of quality and useful information.
-One of the properties of a perfect blog post is that it often contain links to other valuable informations that will further drive the lesson home for the readers.
+One of the properties of a perfect blog post is that it often contains links to other valuable information that will further drive the lesson home for the readers.

 If you’re writing about a certain topic and you know of any similar blog post that has previously covered that topic comprehensively, you need to cite that content this way; your readers will be able to understand it better.

 It could be a video, an image, a SlideShare presentation, an article, just anything that will make the post more relatable.
 Mind you that it must not be your articles alone, you should also link to other external sources.

 The primary goal of effective writing is to take a reader to a vivacious information ride say from point A to point G. So the key to a successful ending is to be aware of exactly the direction you want to take the reader even before you write a word.
 Therefore at the end of your blog posts, your readers should already understand the information you’re trying to pass across to them.

 Therefore at the end of your blog posts, your readers should already understand the information you’re trying to pass across to them and also learn the lesson behind it.